ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/amp-optimizer-guide/index.md

 ### Custom Build or Server Integrations

 You can also integrate an AMP Optimizer yourself.
-There are two different open source AMP Optimizer implementations available:
+There are multiple open source AMP Optimizer implementations available:

-- [Node.js AMP Optimizer](node-amp-optimizer.md): a Node.js based library for producing optimized AMP.
+- [AMP Optimizer (Node.js)](node-amp-optimizer.md): a Node.js based library for producing optimized AMP.
 Check out the our getting started guide here on amp.dev.
+The implementation is maintained by the AMP team.
-- [PHP AMP Optimizer](https://github.com/ampproject/amp-wp/tree/develop/lib/optimizer): a PHP based library for producing optimized AMP.
+- [AMP Optimizer (PHP)](https://github.com/ampproject/amp-wp/tree/develop/lib/optimizer): a PHP based library for producing optimized AMP.
+The implementation is maintained by the AMP team.
+- [amp-renderer (Python)](https://github.com/chasefinch/amp-renderer): a Python port of the Node AMP Optimizer.

 There are different integrations for pages rendered dynamically by your server and static sites: